Semgrep and Dependabot in path to production - SAST and SCA Tooling

 Commercial tools like Veracode, Snyk, Checkmarx can cover these requirements but I am not covering my experiences with these tools in this blog.
 If it works out financially, definitely give these tools a try.
 For now, I shall share my experience of using semgrep and dependabot.
 For IaC, I will cover the tools ad frameworks such as cfn_nag, inspec, tfsec and dev-sec.io in another blog post.

-As it is mentioned on their site, semgrep enforces security on every commit.
+As it is mentioned on , semgrep enforces security on every commit.
 This tool detects vulnerabilities in custom code.
 It falls under the category of SAST

-The ruleset covers a number of scenarios - owasp top 10, command injection, xss, secrets, .....
+The covers a number of scenarios - owasp top 10, command injection, xss, secrets, .....

 It also covers frameworks like flask, react, javascript